ProvincieZeeland/cps-connector-applications/elasticsearch-kibana/README.md

 ![Schermafbeelding 2024-02-01 om 17 34 15](https://github.com/ProvincieZeeland/cps-connector-applications/assets/196572/fbaac1d6-8187-44e1-a170-53f241312ded)

 # Client authentication
-Besides the username / password we also use a SHA256 hash to connect, the has can be obtained using following commands:
+Besides the username / password we also use a SHA256 fingerprint hash to connect, the fingerprint can be obtained using following commands:

 - ```docker exec -it es-db /bin/bash```
 - ```openssl s_client -connect localhost:9200 -servername localhost -showcerts </dev/null 2>/dev/null | openssl x509 -fingerprint -sha256 -noout -in /dev/stdin```